riatelab/geotoolbox/README.md

 })
 ```

-**filter()** allow to filter a geojson from its attribute table.This function return a new object and do not modify the initial object.
+**filter()** allows to filter a geojson from its attribute table.This function return a new object and do not modify the initial object.

 ```js
 geo.filter({